matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr05/README.md

 ## (1d) Start and test your server.

 # Task 2 - HTTPS server
-## (2a) Enable CDN proxying for your server with the URL www.yourDomain.xy so that your server is reachable with http.
-Which IPv6 address is used to www.yourDomain.xy reach your server from the outside.
+## (2a) Activate the CDN proxy functions for your server with the URL www.yourDomain.xy so that your server can be reached with http.
+Which IPv6 address is now used to reach your server from outside via www.yourDomain.xy?
+Cloudflares' IPv6 address due to the proxy.

 ## (2b) Set up the CDN proxy to support access to your Nginx server with both http(= unsecured) and with https.